Special Education Needs and Disabilities (SEND)

 How will the school prepare and support my child to join the school, transfer to a new school or the next stage of life?

-At Key stage 3, students are introduced to the school through primary visits with staff and peer mentors.
-The SENDCo or member of the inclusion team will meet with the primary inclusion staff to gather information on the students and a transition package will be planned for the students with SEND concerns.
+At Key stage 3, learners are introduced to the school through primary visits with staff and peer mentors.
+The SENDCo or member of the inclusion team will meet with the primary inclusion staff to gather information on the learners and a transition package will be planned for the learners with SEND concerns.

 - Year 6 Induction EveningT